-Note: As of 2021, numerous MTA agency administrative positions were consolidated under the state-mandated MTA Transformation Plan.
+^{}Note: As of 2021, numerous MTA agency administrative positions were consolidated under the state-mandated MTA Transformation Plan.
 As a result, some senior management agency positions now report to the all-agency Function Groups at MTA Headquarters.

-Metro-North Commuter Railroad Company ("Metro-North") was founded in 1983 as an MTA subsidiary when the MTA assumed control of Conrail commuter operations in the states of New York and Connecticut.
+Metro-North Commuter Railroad Company ("Metro-North") is a New York State public benefit corporation and a subsidiary of the Metropolitan Transportation Authority (MTA), a New York State public authority.
+Metro-North was founded in 1983 as an MTA subsidiary when the MTA assumed control of Conrail commuter operations in the states of New York and Connecticut.
 Most of Metro-North's trackage east of the Hudson River was originally owned by the New York Central Railroad, which began in the 1830s as horse-drawn cars connecting Harlem and Lower Manhattan, then later operated rail trains running out of Grand Central Terminal.
 Metro-North's New Haven Line was originally owned by the New York, New Haven & Hartford Railroad.

-The purposes of Metro-North are acquiring, owning, leasing, establishing, constructing, effectuating, operating, maintaining, renovating, improving, extending, and repairing railroad, omnibus, and other transportation facilities and facilities related thereto.
+As stated in Metro-North's Articles of Incorporation, the purposes of Metro-North are acquiring, owning, leasing, establishing, constructing, effectuating, operating, maintaining, renovating, improving, extending, and repairing railroad, omnibus, and other transportation facilities and facilities related thereto.
 The mission of Metro-North is to be a safe, reliable, and efficient railroad, providing regional mobility and excellent service to its customers.
 The vision of Metro-North, through the agency's Strategic Plan, is to provide superior customer service by setting the standard for safety, reliability, and innovation, through an engaged and empowered workforce.

-With 382 route miles and 796 miles of track, Metro-North serves 123 stations distributed in seven counties in New York State (Dutchess, Putnam, Westchester, Bronx, Manhattan, Rockland, and Orange) and two counties in the State of Connecticut (New Haven and Fairfield).
-Prior to the Covid-19 pandemic, Metro-North's annual rail ridership was approximately 87.1 million.
-In 2022, ridership has steadily recovered from the record lows of 2020, and are most recently at about 66 percent of pre-pandemic levels.
+With 382 route miles and 796 miles of track, Metro-North serves 124 stations distributed in seven counties in New York State (Dutchess, Putnam, Westchester, Bronx, Manhattan, Rockland, and Orange) and two counties in the State of Connecticut (New Haven and Fairfield).
+Prior to the Covid-19 pandemic, Metro-North 2019 rail ridership was 86.6 million.
+In 2022, rail ridership was 48.9 million.
+Through November 2023, ridership was 54.8 million, 23.8% above 2022.

-Metro-North has three main lines east of the Hudson River-the Hudson, Harlem, and New Haven lines and two lines west of the Hudson River-the Port Jervis and Pascack Valley lines.
+Metro-North has three main lines east of the Hudson River-the Hudson, Harlem, and New Haven lines-and two lines west of the Hudson River-the Port Jervis and Pascack Valley lines.
 Metro-North operates the Hudson, Harlem, and New Haven lines out of Grand Central Terminal in New York City.
-The west of Hudson lines are operated by New Jersey Transit, under contract with Metro-North, out of New Jersey Transit's terminal in Hoboken, NJ, with connections to Penn Station via the Secaucus Junction Station.
+The West of Hudson lines are operated by New Jersey Transit, under contract with Metro-North, out of New Jersey Transit's terminal in Hoboken, NJ, with connections to Penn Station via the Secaucus Junction Station.

 The Hudson Line extends 74 miles from Grand Central Terminal to Poughkeepsie; the Harlem Line runs 82 miles to Wassaic; and the New Haven Line, which also has three branch lines (the New Canaan, Danbury, and Waterbury lines), extends 73 miles to New Haven.
-The New Haven Line and the three branch lines are supported by funding from the State of Connecticut and the Connecticut Department of Transportation ("CDOT").
+The New Haven Line and the three branch lines are supported by funding from the State of Connecticut and the Connecticut Department of Transportation ("CTDOT").
 The Port Jervis Line runs 95 miles from Hoboken to Port Jervis, with 30 of those miles in New Jersey.
 The Pascack Valley Line extends 31 miles from Hoboken to Spring Valley, with 25 of those miles in New Jersey.

 Metro-North also manages the Hudson Rail Link feeder bus service in the Bronx, NY, and the Haverstraw-Ossining and Newburgh-Beacon ferries, all of which connect with the Hudson Line.
-In 2022, ridership has steadily recovered from the record lows of 2020 to about 45 percent of pre-pandemic levels.